hestiacp/hestiacp/docs/docs/server-administration/troubleshooting.md

 ## Disabling “Use IP address allow list for login attempts” via command line

-With the introduction of Hestia v1.4.0 we have added certain security features, including the possibility to limit login to certain IP addresses.
+With the introduction of DevIT v1.4.0 we have added certain security features, including the possibility to limit login to certain IP addresses.
 If your IP address changes, you will not able to login anymore.
 To disable this feature, run the following commands:

 ```bash
 # Disable the feature